singhsanket143/Design-Patterns/README.md

 - The vector should be able to grow dynamically (similar to arraylist)
 - The vector should be able to shrink dynamically (similar to arraylist)
 - It should not use internal libraries that provide the same functionality like arraylist and internal vectors
-- Add more utility functions like isEmpty, isFull, etc.
+- Add more utility functions like isEmpty, size, etc.
 - Now users should not be able to directly access the data of this MyVector class, intead the strategy if accessing the data should be exposed by us.
   - One strategy can be to access data in forward sequential fashion
   - Another strategy can be to access data in reverse sequential fashion